What You Need To Know If You Plan On Retiring This Year

 Social Security remains a cornerstone of retirement income for many individuals.
 If you anticipate Social Security as your primary or only source of income in retirement, consider maximizing your Social Security benefits by delaying your claim.

 You can start receiving Social Security Benefits as soon as you turn 62.
-However, the longer you can delay it, the higher your monthly amount will be.
+However, the longer you delay, the higher your monthly amount will be.
 Full Retirement Age (FRA) or beyond can significantly increase your monthly payments.

 STAY, SMART, AND EFFICIENT WITH YOUR WITHDRAWALS

 Working with a financial advisor can help you develop tax-efficient withdrawal strategies.
-There can be certain tax implications when tapping into different retirement accounts, so it’s essential to understand how to optimize your income while lowering tax liabilities simultaneously.
-Especially during the early years of retirement, when you’re still getting used to this transition, getting a handle on how and when to withdraw can be beneficial.
+There can be tax implications when tapping into different retirement accounts, so it’s essential to understand how to optimize your income while reducing your tax liability.
+Especially in the early years of retirement, as you’re still adjusting to the transition, getting a handle on how and when to withdraw can be beneficial.

 ESTATE PLANNING